|Popular For||Day hiking, backpacking, mountaineering access|

 The Gulkana Glacier area has much to offer, including day-hiking possibilities, backpacking or mountaineering expeditions, or just a roadside view of the glacier on the drive between Valdez and Fairbanks.
 It’s located in a gorgeous landscape on the south side of the Alaska Range (Delta Mountains) near some spires known as the Hoodoos, just north of Summit Lake and Paxson.

 The hike out to the glacier is approximately 7 miles out-and-back, is moderately steep in a few places on a dirt road, unmaintained trail, and interpretive trail.
 It’s not a difficult hike, but not something I recommend if you don’t have much experience hiking.
 The hike requires you to find your own trail for a bit, and the terrain can be challenging.
 If you don’t feel up to the full hike up to the glacier, you do get a good view of the glacier about 1.5 miles in from the unofficial trailhead, making for a fun 3-mile hike.
-Although, crossing College Creek over the eery suspension bridge does prove to be somewhat nerve-wracking for some.
+Although, crossing College Creek (the approach to College Glacier) over the eery suspension bridge does prove to be somewhat nerve-wracking for some.

 If you are feeling more adventurous, there are numerous mountaineering and glacier traverse from the Gulkana Glacier.
 The guidebook Delta Range: A Mountaineering Playground by Stan Justice is available in Fairbanks at Beaver Sports.
 It highlights many of the climbable peaks accessible by the Gulkana Glacier.